uwla/lacl/README.md

 ### HasPermission

-Permissions are used by `Role`.
-They are not used directly by `User`, but indirectly via the user's roles.
+Here, we will assign permissions to a  role,  but  they  can  also  be  assigned directly to a user.

 Add a permission or multiple permissions to role (the permissions  must  already exist):

 ```php
 // single role